apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**One thing to watch in each NFL preseason Week 1 game: All eyes on Bryce Young, Calvin Ridley's Jaguars debut**
+**‘Eris’ Is Dominant COVID Subvariant in U.S.: What to Know**

-You can read more about it [here](https://www.cbssports.com/nfl/news/one-thing-to-watch-in-each-nfl-preseason-week-1-game-all-eyes-on-bryce-young-calvin-ridleys-jaguars-debut/).
+You can read more about it [here](https://www.wsj.com/articles/eg5-eris-new-covid-19-variant-fa3cc260).

 ## Requirements
 - Python 3.8